tedthepraimortis/Soupy-Skins/README.md

 - WinglessWolpertinger for the NUL mugshot
 - Freedoom for the Freedoom Guy player skin.
 - The QCDE team for modelshots of the various video game characters used in QCDE.
-- SatellaView.Dev for the modelshots of Sabrean.
+- satellaview.dev for the modelshots of Sabrean.
+- Valve for Seven and Viscous' models, materials, and animations.